-Remember that it will be up to you to justify any breach of confidentiality in the public interest if you're asked to do so.
+Remember, you have to justify any breach of confidentiality in the public interest if you're asked to do so.
 Make a record of your decisions and reasons.

 If you're an MDU member and you're unsure what action to take, contact our medico-legal advisers for help.